nitingupta220/tdd-string-calculator/Readme.md

 - **Negative Numbers**: Throws an error listing all negative numbers found
 - **Invalid Input**: Gracefully handles non-numeric strings (converts to NaN, which becomes 0 in addition)

-## Development Notes

-This implementation follows TDD principles:

-1. Start with the simplest case
-2. Add one feature at a time
-3. Ensure all previous functionality continues to work
-4. Add appropriate error handling

-Each case builds upon the previous one, demonstrating incremental development and refactoring techniques.